 - 1. Use only the approved mounting kit from Pfeiffer Vacuum for connection. - 2.
-Ensure that the sealing surfaces are clean and undamaged. - Connect the flange with the components of the mounting kit according to the figure.
-Centering ring with mesh screen is optional. - 4.
-Tighten the 4 screws crosswise in three stages. - Tightening torque: maximum 5 Nm ± 10 %
+Ensure that the sealing surfaces are clean and undamaged. - 3.
+Connect flange with mounting kit components according to figure. - Centering ring with mesh screen is optional. - 4.
+Evenly tighten the hexagon socket screws of the C-clamps from the scope of delivery.
+Tightening torque: 2 Nm

-5.3 Connecting the fore-vacuum side >
+5.3 Connecting fore-vacuum side